RatInABox-Lab/RatInABox/README.md

 1. `Environment`📦: The environment/maze (or "box") that the agent lives in.
 1- or 2-dimensional.
 2. `Agent`      🐀: The agent (or "rat") moving around the `Environment`.
 3. `Neurons`    🧠: A population of neurons with firing rates determined by the state (position and velocity) of the `Agent`.
-Make your own or use one of our premade cell types:
+Make your own or use one of our premade cell types including:
     * `PlaceCells`
     * `GridCells`
     * `BoundaryVectorCells` (egocentric or allocentric)
     * `VelocityCells`
     * `SpeedCells`
     * `HeadDirectionCells`
+    * `FeedForwardLayer` (a generic class analagous to a feedforward layer in a deep neural network)
-    * `FeedForwardLayer`
+    * ...

-The top animation shows the kind of simulation you can easily run using this toolbox.
-In it an `Agent` randomly explores a 2D `Environment` with a wall.
-Three populations of `Neurons` (`PlaceCells`, `GridCells`, `BoundaryVectorCells`) vary their activity and "fire" as the `Agent` explores.
+The top animation shows an example use case: an `Agent` randomly explores a 2D `Environment` with a wall.
+Three populations of `Neurons` (`PlaceCells`, `GridCells`, `BoundaryVectorCells`) fire according to the receptive fields shown.
+All data is saved into the history for downstream use.
+Nb. `RatInABox` is fully continuous is space; this means that position and neuronal firing rates are calculated rapidly online with float precision rather than pre-calculated over a discretised mesh; this makes `RatInABox` more accurate than "gridworld" based simulations and potentially much more efficient. `RatInABox` is flexibly discretised in time; `dt` can be set by the user (defaulting to 10 ms) depending on requirements.

 ## Key features

-* **Flexible**: Generate arbitrarily complex environments.
+* **Flexible**: Generate data in arbitrarily complex environments.
 * **Biological**: Simulate large populations of spatially and/or velocity modulated cell types.
 Neurons can be rate based or spiking.
-Motion model fitted to match real rodent motion.
+The stochastic motion model fitted to match real rodent motion.
 * **Fast**: Simulating 1 minute of exploration in a 2D environment with 100 place cells (dt=10 ms) take just 2 seconds on a laptop (no GPU needed).
 * **Precise**: No more prediscretised positions, tabular state spaces, or jerky movement policies.
 It's all continuous.
 * **Visual** Plot or animate trajectories, firing rate timeseries', spike rasters, receptive fields, heat maps, velocity histograms...using the plotting functions ([summarised here](./demos/list_of_plotting_fuctions.md)).